ranjithwingrider/openebs-docs/docs/minio.md

 <br>

-MinIO is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.
+[MinIO](https://github.com/minio/minio) is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.
 MinIO is designed in a cloud-native manner to scale sustainably in multi-tenant environments.
 Orchestration platforms like Kubernetes provide a perfect cloud-native environment to deploy and scale MinIO.
-MinIO can be provisioned with OpenEBS volumes using various OpenEBS storage engines such as Local PV, cStor or Jiva based on the application requirement.
+MinIO can be provisioned with OpenEBS volumes using various OpenEBS storage engines such as [Local PV](https://docs.openebs.io/docs/next/localpv.html), [cStor](https://docs.openebs.io/docs/next/cstor.html), or [Jiva](https://docs.openebs.io/docs/next/jiva.html) based on the application requirement.

-**Advantages of using OpenEBS for this Object storage solution:**
+**Advantages of using OpenEBS underneath MinIO Object Storage:**

-- PVCs to Minio are dynamically provisioned out of a dedicated or shared storage pool.
-You don't need to have dedicated disks On-Premise or on cloud to launch Object storage solution
+- PVCs to MinIO are dynamically provisioned from a dedicated or shared storage pool.
+Therefore, the requirement of dedicated disks on bare-metalserver or on a cloud environment to launch an object storage solution can be avoided.
 - Adding more storage to the Kubernetes cluster with OpenEBS is seamless and done along with adding a Kubernetes node.
-Auto scaling of Minio instances is easy to do On-Premise as you do it on cloud platforms.
+The auto-scaling of MinIO instances on-premises is as easy as cloud platforms.
 - Storage within a node or pool instance can also be scaled up on demand.
-- Complete management of disks under Minio are managed by OpenEBS, leading to production grade deployment of object storage
+- Complete management of disks under MinIO is managed by OpenEBS, leading to production-grade deployment of object storage.

 <br>